-Sewn Product Business I
+Sewn Product Business III

-(CLTX 651)This course takes the student from sewn product concept to consumer.
-A feasibility plan will be created to see if the student's entrepreneurial idea has merit as a sewn product business venture.
+(CLTX 653) This course helps the student comprehend how to market sewn products to the consumer.
+A marketing plan will be created.
 Instruction in employment preparation for either the global sewn product industry or for starting a sewn product business venture will be included.

+Class is free.